 FHA loans are great for first-time homebuyers because they have lower credit and down payment requirements.

-All that is going to change.
-Beginning October 15th condominiums no longer have to be approved to be eligible for an FHA loan.
+The entire condominium complex needs to be FHA-approved, greatly restricting where borrowers could buy.
+However, that is no longer the case, condominiums no longer have to be approved to be eligible for an FHA loan.

 Rate Search: Check Current Mortgage Rates and Get Approved